 Addresses cultural stereotypes and issues surrounding cultural authenticity in children's and young adult literature, and suggests how librarians / educators can help children use literature to make intercultural connections with youth from diverse cultural backgrounds.
 Provides opportunities to explore diverse perspectives and theories related to selecting, analyzing, and interpreting international and multicultural literature for youth.

-Topics vary but may be research in broadcast news, libel and privacy, communication management, organizational communication, international communication, or another area appropriate for advanced study and original research.
-Emphasis is on specific topics outside the main topic areas, but the course supports the PhD specializations and coincides with the research needs of students and the expertise of the directing faculty member.
+Topics vary.
+Course supports research in areas appropriate for advanced study and original research in communication and information sciences.
 Depending on the interests of participants and on the topic of the seminar, students may conduct research individually or may work together on research projects.
 May be repeated.

 The examination of a wide range of mediated texts through the intersecting perspectives of cultural, critical and rhetorical analysis.